 • Make the rice up to 3 days ahead and store in the fridge.
 Reheat before serving.

-• Chop the zucchini and store in an airtight container like a Mason jar and store in the fridge for up to 3 days.
+• Chop the zucchini and store in an airtight container like a Mason jar in the fridge for up to 3 days.

 • Use reduced sodium-soy sauce to keep the sodium levels down.